 I was 39 in 1987.
 I was an out gay man to my friends and a very closeted gay man to those with whom I worked.
 It was beyond my imagination that I could or would ever venture anywhere close to a gay pride parade.
 The fact was that until just a few weeks before that first parade I could have been fired from my teaching job on the spot for being a homosexual.

-For 2 decades prior to the first parade, the gay movement was starting to surface.
+For two decades before the first parade, the gay movement was starting to surface.
 More and more people were coming out of the closet.
-Socials were happening at non other than the Plumbers and Steamfitters Union Hall and at the Odd Fellows Hall.
+Socials were happening at none other than the Plumbers and Steamfitters Union Hall and the Odd Fellows Hall.
 Happenings and Giovani’s Room were thriving.

 Tonight, as Pride Winnipeg approaches that wonderful age of 30, I think it is my job to look back and reflect on where we started, where we are now and where we may want to be in the future.
 Sort of like a journey of life.

 To do that, I thought I might use our personal experiences of growing up, maturing and looking to the future and how it relates to Pride Winnipeg growing up, maturing and looking to its future.

 When we are born, we are not just a cute, adorable little baby.
 We are the product of our grandparents and parents.
 That is where I’d like to start.
 Not only at the birth of the first Pride Parade but by taking a brief look at those who gave birth to Pride Winnipeg.

 Here are just a few facts… did you know that…

 In 1948 (the year I was born), changes to the Criminal Code were used to brand gay men as "criminal sexual psychopaths" and "dangerous sexual offenders."
 These labels provided for indeterminate prison sentences.